 Even though this just has to be a short description, there is a lot to put into consideration to ensure you hit the mark.

-That said, here are 7 tips to write a powerful meta description that converts.
+That said, here are 7 tips to write a powerful and effective meta description that converts.

-7 Tips to Write Powerful Meta Descriptions That Convert
+How to Write Effective Meta Descriptions That Convert

 You may find many suggestions on the number of characters you should use.
 The basic thing to note is that you need to be brief and concise because the SERP will end up cutting off part of the text if it exceeds 160 characters.